Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 If you'd like to support further development, you can buy me a <a href="https://github.com/sponsors/Dreamlinerm" target="_blank">coffee</a>.

 ## Disclaimer
-Netflix, Prime Video, Disney+ (Hotstar, STAR+), Crunchyroll and HBO max are trademarks and the author of this addon is not affiliated with these companies.s.ed in the Settings.
+Netflix, Prime Video, Disney+ (Hotstar, STAR+), Crunchyroll and HBO max are trademarks and the author of this addon is not affiliated with these companies.
 <!-- descriptionEnd -->

 ### Skip Credits, Watch Credits